NBA “3-2-1 Lottery”

 The first observation from the Monte Carlo simulation is that 65% of the randomly generated draft orders were rejected because they did not fulfill the Top 12 guarantee for the Bottom Three.
 Compared to the Hard Boundary method, these were the situations were at least one of the Bottom Three teams was pushed beyond the boundary line.

 The second observation of the results is that this method is far less punitive compared to the first alternative.
 The Bottom Three teams have approximately the same odds for getting top picks as the teams seeded in the 4-10 range.
-In other words, the Bottom Three teams only having two lottery balls is almost completely compensated by the Top 12 guarantee.
+In other words, the Bottom Three teams only having two lottery balls is almost completely compensated by the Top-12 guarantee.

 Notably, the expected draft position for Bottom Three teams is 6.8, compared to 7.7 for teams seeded 4–10, indicating a slight advantage instead of a penalty.